The 55 worst things Trump did during his presidency

-Since Donald Trump left office, he has moaned that the election was stolen from him and said he should have won.
+Since Donald Trump begrudgingly left office in January 2021, he has moaned that the election was stolen from him and said he should have won.

 Read to the end, if you dare..